 What information does it contain?

 The importance of the translation of medical insurance claims

 The stakes are high when it comes to the translation of medical insurance claims.
 If a claim form is not in the native language of the claimant, there is always the possibility of misrepresentation on the insured’s part.
-Or potentially, the misunderstanding on the insurance company’s part.
+Or, potentially, the misunderstanding on the insurance company’s part.
 Claim forms can be considered critical documents for health coverage access.
-Not providing translated claim forms into different languages can limit the ability of LEP-speakers to properly complete their forms for claim processing.
+Not providing translated claim forms in different languages can limit the ability of LEP speakers to properly complete their forms for claim processing.
 Mistakes can be made and misunderstandings can occur.
-Once the claim is filled out by the LEP-speaker, the insurance company could require translation services to process it properly.
+Once the claim is filled out by the LEP speaker, the insurance company could require translation services to process it properly.

 Insurance companies must comply with regulations regarding insurance forms, as many are considered to be critical documents.
 Critical documents that help obtain health insurance coverage or access to health care services can be required by state or federal law to be provided to the following people: qualified individuals, applicants, qualified employers, qualified employees, or enrollees.
 In most states, the top 15 languages spoken by the LEP populations of that state must be translated.

 Generally, it’s vital that insurance companies act in good faith at all times in regard to the insurance policies they write.
 Insurance policies are contracts.
 Insurance companies must do their best to uphold these contracts, including providing the necessary translation of medical insurance claims to guarantee patients’ access to healthcare coverage.